Women’s Health Issues Caused by Stress

 Scientists point out that chronic stress often affects the immune system allowing the H. pylori bacteria (the bacteria responsible for stomach ulcers) to thrive.

-Another critical point shared by researchers is that exposure to stress affects the balance of this bacteria in the gut allowing the harmful bacteria to thrive and affect people’s health.
+Another critical point shared by researchers is that exposure to stress affects the balance of these bacteria in the gut allowing the harmful bacteria to thrive and affect people’s health.

 There are many women’s health issues caused by stress, and such ailments can be quite detrimental if the right stress management measures are not put into consideration.